Personal Property: How To Sell

 - Set up a table at a collectibles show.

-- A garage, yard or tag sale in your house.
+- Have a garage, yard or tag sale in your house.
 (For more information, see: How To Hold A Garage, Yard Or Tag Sale In Your House